rafikk/garethr-docker/README.md

     docker::image { 'base': }

 This is equivalent to running `docker pull base`.
 This is downloading a large binary so on first run can take a while.
 For that reason this define turns off the default 5 minute timeout for exec.
 Takes an optional parameter for installing image tags that is the equivalent to running `docker pull -t="precise" ubuntu`:

     docker::image { 'ubuntu':
-      tag => 'precise'
+      image_tag => 'precise'
     }

 Note: images will only install if an image of that name does not already exist.

 You can also remove images you no longer need with:

     docker::image { 'base':
       ensure => 'absent'
     }

     docker::image { 'ubuntu':
       ensure    => 'absent',
-      tag     => 'precise'
+      image_tag => 'precise'
     }

 ### Containers